Generative Modelling of L\'evy Area for High Order SDE Simulation: Numerical Experiments

-However, when incorporating a fake L\'evy area term, our coupling at each level is defined as follows. \begin{enumerate}[label=\arabic*)] \item The Brownian increments for the fine path $Y_{l}^{\cdot,l}$ are generated with step size $h_{l}$, with the increments fake L\'evy area generated using some estimator $\tA^{h_l}$. \item The Brownian increments on the coarse path $Y_{l-1}^{\cdot,l}$ are computed by pairwise summing the increments of the fine path.
-The fake L\'evy area used on the coarse path is computed using one iteration of Chen's identity applied to the increments and areas of the fine path. \end{enumerate} This scheme however introduces a bias; namely, the distribution of the fake L\'evy area used for the fine path at level $l$ will not be the same as the distribution of L\'evy area used for the coarse path at level $l+1$.
+This scheme however introduces a bias; namely, the distribution of the fake L\'evy area used for the fine path at level $l$ will not be the same as the distribution of L\'evy area used for the coarse path at level $l+1$.
 We may write the effect of this by amending the telescoping expectation to be { } where we have emphasised the dependence of the fine level on the fake area $\tA^{h_l}$ and dependence of the coarse level of one Chen iteration of this fake area, denoted by $\tA^{h_l}_{\text{CC}}$.
 The bias introduced is exactly the second sum.
-We aim to show empirically that this sum is small in comparison to the size of the Monte-Carlo error.
-In order to minimise this sum, the distribution of an estimator $\tA$ must be as close as possible to the distribution $\chencomb(\tA)$; exactly the criterion used to train our generator.
+We aim to show empirically that this sum is small in comparison to the size of the weak error due to the SDE discretisation.
+In order to minimise this sum, the distribution of an estimator $\tA$ must be as close as possible to the distribution $\chencomb(\tA)$; exactly the criterion used to train our generator.\smallbreak